There are various weight measurements and towing capacities relevant for campers and trailers.

 Indeed, the dry weight for another towable like a travel trailer relates to the same thing too.

 When owning a tow vehicle and wanting to avoid exceeding its towing capacity, knowing the dry weight of the camper model is somewhat relevant information.

 What Does UVW Mean on a Camper?

 Another piece of terminology for RVs is the UVW.
-This is an abbreviation for the Unloaded Vehicle Weight.
+The UVW meaning is an abbreviation for Unloaded Vehicle Weight.

-The weight measurement may also include necessary engine lubricants, a filled-up fuel tank, and propane to power internal equipment, such as a cooker, heater, refrigerator, or other pre-fitted appliances.
+Also, propane to power internal equipment, such as a cooker, heater, refrigerator, or other pre-fitted appliances, too.